ark-lang/ark-docs/option_types.md

 # Option Types [in progress]

 An option type represents the encapsulation of an optional value.
+An option type can either contain `Some(x)`, where `x` is the value it contains, or `None`, i.e. no data.

-`Some(x)` or `None`.
 Option types are in the standard library, they are represented with a tagged union, and can take any type `T`.

 ```